A Fascinating Look At The History Of The Land

 Pursuant to a forward seeing Master Plan, the County of Westchester purchased the land which is now the Sanctuary in 1923.
 To this was added land on the mainland where two amusement parks existed.
 See Rheingold, Rye (Postcard views, Arcadia, 2009).

 In 1928 the inlet was excavated, Playland Lake was dredged (to a depth of about 30 feet); and the islands, which had rocks underlying them, were carved out; and the current pond between Manursing Way and Kirby Lane was similarly created.
 The fill from this dredging was used to fill in low places in what is now the Sanctuary.
-This explains the relative flatness in the park and the
+This explains the relative flatness in the park and the lack of an old, mature forest.

 The old amusement parks were torn down, and Playland, as we know it today, was built in the six winter months.
 On Memorial Day in 1928, the first, largest and oldest county run amusement park appeared, setting all records for speed of construction.
 The lake was used for boat rides and other water sports.
 The mainland part of what is the Sanctuary for the 57 years from 1928 until 1985 remained part of Playland but sadly, it was used only for dumping garbage, old rides, and growing plants.
 It enjoyed no environmental protection.